 I’m a Buddhist teacher and author living in New Hampshire, but originally from Scotland.

-I got the Sanskrit name (which means “Wings of Enlightenment,” incidentally) when I joined the Western Buddhist Order in 1993, after 11 years of Buddhist practice.
-I practice at Aryaloka Buddhist Center, which is just down the road.
+I got my Sanskrit name (which means “Wings of Enlightenment,” incidentally) when I joined the Triratna Buddhist Order in 1993, after 11 years of Buddhist practice.
+I teach in various Triratna centers, including Aryaloka Buddhist Center, which is just down the road.

-I run Wildmind, which has a mission to spread compassion and mindfulness through the practice of Buddhist meditation.
-We offer an extensive self-paced guide to a variety of meditation techniques and well as a regular stream of articles in our blog.
-We also publish guided meditation CDs.
-Wildmind’s where I do the bulk of my writing.
+I run Wildmind, an online meditation center with a mission to spread compassion and mindfulness through the practice of Buddhist meditation.
+We offer an extensive self-paced guide to a variety of meditation techniques, a regular stream of articles in our blog, and online meditation events.
+We also publish guided meditation CDs and MP3s.
+Wildmind is where I do the bulk of my writing.

 In 2006 I adopted a baby girl from Ethiopia, and that’s been more satisfying than I could have imagined.
-And then in 2009 we did it again and adopted a baby boy, also from Ethiopia.
-My children are amazing people.
+And then in 2009 I did it again and adopted a baby boy, also from Ethiopia.
+My children are my spiritual teachers.